Florida Beaches Red Tide Report – Beach Conditions

-State of Florida Red Tide Reports are updated on Friday afternoon except during holidays, in which case the report will be released on the closest day.
+The State of Florida Red Tide Reports is updated on Friday afternoon except during holidays, in which case the report will be released on the closest day.
 Additional information, if available, is provided on Wednesday afternoon.
-Visit their website at http://myfwc.com/research/redtide/statewide/.
+Visit their website at https://myfwc.com/research/redtide/statewide/.

-The are three primary public beach access points on Marco Island – besides the beachfront resorts and condos.
+There are three primary Marco Island public beach access points located on Marco Island – besides the beachfront resorts and condos.
 Marco Island Beaches are:

 Marco Island SW Florida Beaches

 Tigertail Beach (Tiger Tail Beach is County Owned and Operated)

 Located on the northern tip of Marco Island, Tigertail Beach offers a natural beach experience.
 Beachside amenities include a bathhouse, handicapped accessible restrooms, and changing area, five boardwalks leading from the mangrove-lined parking area to the beach.
 A view of Dollar Island is possible from the beach.
 This area is a nesting area for many birds, some that are threatened species.
 Herons, Egrets, Ibis, and many kinds of Terns, Sandpipers, Plovers, Eagles, Osprey, and Gulls live in this area.

 A trip to Tigertail is not complete without a stroll along the beach for shells and other beach items.
 Collection of live shells is not permitted within county parks, but should you walk the shorelines, you will find a variety of shells and maybe even a sand dollar.